DiantArts/CodingStyle/README.md

 ```

 ### Goto
 Goto should be avoided, or always use to jump later in the function.
-It can be use to do multiple breaks.
+It can be use to do multiple breaks but shouldn't be used to jump into blocks.